 Emily Dickinson - and the benefits of obscurity to a writer Today is the anniversary of the death of the great American poet, Emily Dickinson (10 Dec 1830 – 15 May 1886).
 Another author from my 'famous and appreciated … too late' series.
 All quotes in this post are from Emily's writing, unless mentioned otherwise.… Continue reading OTD d.
 Emily Dickinson – and the benefits of obscurity to a writer

 No.3.
 Laura Fairlie and Sir Percival Glyde from The Woman in White (Wilkie Collins) * * Spoiler alert - don't read this if you haven't yet read the book * * Oh dear - this marriage was spectacularly doomed from the start.
 The utterly broke Sir Percival Glyde can appear charming and gracious, but he's… Continue reading 11 worst couples in literature: Laura Fairlie & Sir Percival Glyde from The Woman in White

 I am currently reading The Moonstone by Wilkie Collins.
 A writer of thumping good reads.
 I don't expect Great Literature from him, but I do expect to thoroughly enjoy myself between the pages.
 I also expect many references to food, drink and meals, like the one above.
 And here is a quote from The Woman… Continue reading QUOTE: The importance of breakfast/tea

 Where is Anne Catherick?!
 Or to be more accurate where is this painting?
 In a Tumblr post on Wilkie Collins' sensational novel The Woman in White, I used the Pre-Raphaelite painting for illustration.
 The Somnambulist by John Everett Millais.
 It is thought by some that Millais was inspired by the book.
-It left me wanting to know which art gallery had it.
-Sadly, I learned … Continue reading Where is Anne Catherick?!
+It left me wanting… Continue reading Where is Anne Catherick?!